harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/kubernetes-faqs.md

 ### what is a stateful set?

-Stateful Blue-Green Deployment in Kubernetes is a method of updating applications in a way that reduces downtime and ensures data consistency, especially for applications that store data or have stateful components like databases [Doc] (https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/what-can-i-deploy-in-kubernetes/)
+Stateful Blue-Green Deployment in Kubernetes is a method of updating applications in a way that reduces downtime and ensures data consistency, especially for applications that store data or have stateful components like databases [Doc](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/what-can-i-deploy-in-kubernetes/).

 ###  How to ensure a stage with a step group appears before a stage with a deployment of Kubernetes?